readmeio/metrics-sdks/packages/java/metrics-spring/README.md

 readme.userdata.label.fieldname=user/name
 ```

-While YAML and properties-based configuration offer a simple setup, **using a custom implementation provides more flexibility and customization**.
+While YAML and properties-based configuration offer a minimal setup, **using a custom implementation provides more flexibility and customization**.

 ---

 ## Logging Configuration

-By default, logging for the `com.readme` package is **disabled** to prevent unnecessary log clutter.
+By default, logging for the `com.readme` package is **inactive** to prevent unnecessary log clutter.

 If you want to enable logging for this library, you can set the logging level in your `application.properties` or `application.yaml` file: